raymondem42/Bean-Fps/README.md

 there will also be an online feature. to the game which is being handled in the "server folder"

-This project is still in development
+This project is still in development.
+Working title: Where Have You Bean